prittt/YACCLAB/README.md

 </tr>
 </table>

 - <b>Granularity <a href="#TPDS">[24]</a></b>: <p align="justify">It contains 3D synthetic images generated as described for the 2D version.
-In this case, images have a resolution of 256 x 256 x 256 pixels and only three different images for every couple of density-granularity has been genrated.</p>
+In this case, images have a resolution of 256 x 256 x 256 pixels and only three different images for every couple of density-granularity have been generated.</p>

 <table>
 <tr>